How to remove the MegaBackup virus & protect your Mac

 6. Press Clear Data

 The easy way to protect your Mac

 If all that sounds like a lengthy and complicated process, there is an easier way.
 CleanMyMac X can uninstall apps, removing all traces of them, as well as removing browser data.
 If an application installs a Login Item or Launch Agent, you can remove those too.
 And, it can scan your Mac for malware and allows you to remove it with a click.
-CleanMyMac X also recognizes when your browser settings have been hijacked by malware, for example, to redirect your homepage, and fix it.
+CleanMyMac X also recognizes when your browser settings have been hijacked by malware, such as redirecting your homepage and fixing it.

 Here’s how to use it to remove MegaBackup

-1. Download CleanMyMac X — a link to free version
+1. Download CleanMyMac X — a link to a free version

 2. Launch it and click on Uninstaller